 “There are a lot of different ways to get your name out there.
 But I saw that the best way to develop a writer’s platform is a blog.
 So… Here.”
 She turned her tablet around.

-I leaned towards the screen to see the small words better.
+I leaned toward the screen to see the small words better.
 It read something like:

 “I saw that getting your name out there as a writer is one of the most beneficial things to selling books.
 My best friend is a writer, so I’m dedicating this blog to her.
 She’s an amazing writer and I think the world needs to know her name.”